-This means on a paid coach flight you get to bring along a companion from $121 ($99 base fare plus taxes and fees, from $22 depending on your Alaska Airlines flight itinerary).
+This means on a paid coach flight you can bring along a companion for as little as $121 ($99 base fare plus taxes and fees, plus $22 depending on your Alaska Airlines flight itinerary).
 The Alaska Airlines Companion Fare doesn’t have any blackout dates and works for one-way, round-trip and even multi-city itineraries.
 This can be a tremendous savings if you use your Companion Fare on an expensive route.

 The Alaska Airlines Visa Business Card comes with travel and shopping protections, including:

-- Rental Car Insurance — When you decline the rental company’s collision damage waiver (CDW/LDW) and pay with your card, you’re covered for damage due to theft or collision.
-Coverage is primary when renting for business purposes or outside the US, otherwise it’s secondary insurance (you’ll be reimbursed only for what your personal insurance doesn’t cover).
+- Rental car insurance — When you decline the rental company’s collision damage waiver (CDW/LDW) and pay with your card, you’re covered for damage from theft or collision.
+Coverage is primary when renting for business purposes or outside the U.S., otherwise it’s secondary insurance (you’ll be reimbursed only for what your personal insurance doesn’t cover).

-- Trip Cancellation/Trip Interruption — Coverage up to $2,500 if your trip is interrupted or cancelled for an eligible reason
+- Trip cancellation/interruption — Coverage up to $2,500 if your trip is interrupted or cancelled for an eligible reason.

-- Extended Warranty — On eligible items you’ve bought with your card, your warranty coverage can be doubled up to one additional year on eligible warranties of three years or less.
-You’re covered up to the original price of the item, up to a maximum of $10,000 per claim and $50,000 per card holder.
+- Extended warranty — On eligible items purchased with your card, your warranty coverage can be doubled up to one additional year on eligible warranties of three years or less.
+You’re covered up to the original price of the item, up to a maximum of $10,000 per claim and $50,000 per cardholder.

 - Travel Accident Insurance — You and your family could be covered for up to $1,000,000 in the event of an accident on a covered trip.

-- Travel and Emergency Assistance Services — Provides help in the event of an emergency when you’re away from home, including emergency message services, medical and legal referrals, emergency transportation assistance, emergency ticket replacement, translation services, prescription assistance, and lost luggage locator service.
-Call the benefits administrator at 800-992-6029 for assistance and referrals.
+- Travel and emergency assistance services — Call the benefits administrator at 800-992-6029 for assistance and referrals to provide help in an emergency when you’re away from home.
+This could include emergency message services, medical and legal referrals, emergency transportation assistance, emergency ticket replacement, translation services, prescription assistance and lost luggage locator service.
 You are responsible for the cost of any services or goods provided.